ENERGY, CLIMATE CHANGE, FAST NEUTRON REACTORS, ELECTRICITY

 k) To both supply clean power and to maximize the rate of TRU inventory growth the existing TRU inventory should only be used in fuel sustainable FNRs;

-l) Prudent measures should be taken to maximize production of TRU, so as to maximize the future supply of sustainable nuclear power;
+l) Prudent measures should be taken to maximize production of TRU, so as to maximize the rate of transition to sustainable nuclear power;

 m) There should supplementary production of TRU using neutron spallation type Intense Neutron Generators (INGs) that can operate without fissile fuel;